MPilukov/BaseBotLib/README.md

         await Task.Delay(20);
     }

-Function-handler for message can have view :
+Function-handler for the message can have such a view :

     private async Task ProcessMessage(IBot bot, Message message) {